loxilb-io/loxilbdocs/docs/index.md

 - A scalable/efficient [eBPF](https://ebpf.io/) based data-path implementation
 - Integrated goBGP based routing stack
 - A kubernetes agent [kube-loxilb](https://github.com/loxilb-io/kube-loxilb) written in Go

-## Layer4 vs Layer7
-loxilb works as a L4 load-balancer/service-mesh by default.
-Although it provides great performance, at times, L7 load-balancing/proxy might be necessary in K8s.
-There are many good L7 proxies already available for k8s.
-Still, we are working on providing a great L7 solution natively in eBPF.
-It is a tough endeavor one which should reap great benefits once completed.
-Please keep an eye for updates on this.

-## Telco-Cloud with loxilb
-For deploying telco-cloud with cloud-native functions, loxilb can be used as a SCP(service communication proxy).
-SCP is a communication proxy defined by [3GPP](https://www.etsi.org/deliver/etsi_ts/129500_129599/129500/16.04.00_60/ts_129500v160400p.pdf) and aimed at telco micro-services running in cloud-native environment.
-Telco-cloud requires load-balancing and communication across various interfaces/standards like N2, N4, E2(ORAN), S6x, 5GLAN, GTP etc. Each of these present its own unique challenges which loxilb aims to solve e.g.:

-- N4 requires PFCP level session-intelligence
-- N2 requires NGAP parsing capability
-- S6x requires Diameter/SCTP multi-homing LB support
-- MEC use-cases might require UL-CL understanding
-- Hitless failover support might be essential for mission-critical applications
-- E2 might require SCTP-LB with OpenVPN bundled together

 ## Architectural Considerations
 - [Understanding loxilb modes and deployment in K8s with kube-loxilb](kube-loxilb.md)